Information processing in biological molecular machines: Biological molecular machines as chemo-chemical nanomachines

-In the language of conventional chemical kinetics that assumes the internal dynamics of the enzyme to be fast and to neglect, the action of the chemo-chemical machine can be presented as in Fig.~\ref{fig2}a.
-The energy-donating reaction ${\rm R}_1 \leftrightarrow {\rm P}_1$ forces the direction of the energy-accepting reaction ${\rm R}_2 \leftrightarrow {\rm P}_2$, though the nonequilibrium concentration values [R$_2$] and [P$_2$] would prefer the opposite direction.
-In Fig.~\ref{fig2}a, the enzyme is present in only two states E$_1$ and E$_2$, possibly linked to one another by a non-productive transition.
+In the language of conventional chemical kinetics, the operation of a chemo-chemical machine is explained by the scheme in Figure~\ref{fig4}a: the energy-donating reaction ${\rm R}_1 \rightarrow {\rm P}_1$ forces the direction of the energy-accepting reaction ${\rm R}_2 \rightarrow {\rm P}_2$, though the nonequilibrium concentration values [R$_2$] and [P$_2$] would prefer the opposite direction \cite{Hill89,Kurz06}.
+We assumed that the binding of reactants precedes their detaching but this order may be reversed as shown in Figure~\ref{fig4}b.
+In both cases, for the sake of simplicity, we do not take into account details of the binding and detaching reactions involving spatial diffusion of reactants and molecular recognition \cite{Kurz06,Kurz03}.

-However, as mentioned in the Introduction, it is now well established that most if not all enzymatic proteins display the slow stochastic dynamics of the transitions between a variety of conformational substates composing their native state.
-It follows that, on the nanoscopic level, the microscopic dynamics of a specific biological chemo-chemical machine is the Markov process described by a system of master equations, determining a network of conformational transitions that obey the detailed balance condition, and a system of pairs of distinguished nodes (the 'gates') between which the input and output chemical reactions force transitions, that break the detailed balance \cite{Kurz03,Kurz14} (Fig.~\ref{fig2}b).
-Our goal in the following is to consider the biological molecular machines with dynamics with many output gates allowing a choice.
-This case seems to be the rule rather than the exception ('dynamic disorder' or the 'fluctuating reaction rate') \cite{Lu98,Engl06,Kurz08}.
+Only two states E$'$ and E$''$ of the free enzyme are distinguished in the scheme in Figure~\ref{fig4}a and only two states M$'$ and M$''$ of the enzyme-reagents complex are distinguished in the scheme in Figure~\ref{fig4}b.
+Only one non-reactive transition between them is assumed.
+However, the nanoscopic kinetics of biological machines is described by the whole network of conformational substates.
+In this network, with transitions that obey the detailed balance condition, a system of pairs of nodes (the ``gates'') is distinguished, between which the input and output chemical reactions force additional transitions that break the detailed balance in a degree dependent on the values of $A_1$ and $A_2$ \cite{Kurz14,Kurz06,Kurz03}, see Figure~\ref{fig4}c.
+The rule is the presence of many gates allowing the choice of the way of implementing reactions \cite{Lu98,Engl06}.

-In Ref.~\cite{Kurz14}, we hypothesized that the protein conformational networks, like networks of the systems biology, have evolved in the process of a self-organized criticality as a result of which they are scale-free and display a transition from the fractal organization on the small length-scale to the small-world organization on the large length-scale \cite{Roze10,Esco12}.
-Recently, the real conformational network that seems to possess similar properties was obtained in molecular dynamics simulation \cite{Hu16}.
-On such networks, modeled by scale-free fractal trees extended by long-range shortcuts, many different output gates can be realized in a natural way.
-A sample network of 100 nodes, constructed following the algorithm described in Methods, is depicted in Fig.~\ref{fig2}c.